 Wrap pedals in bubble wrap and tape.
 Set aside.

-Our best articles, once a month, in your inbox.
+Our best articles, twice a month, in your inbox.

 Thanks!
 Check your inbox for a welcome email.

 Then put on your reading helmet.

 There are two ways to do this.
 Do whichever way seems easiest to you.
 Keep in mind that your brake and shifting cables remain attached to the bike.